Fats in Sports Nutrition

 Researchers have observed improvements in strength and aerobic performance as well.

 These functions include growth hormone production, anti-inflammatory action, enhanced oxygen metabolism, and lowered blood viscosity (blood-thinning effects).
+Fats in Sports Nutrition.

 This leads to better oxygen and nutrient delivery to the muscles.
 And improved recovery after rigorous bouts of exercise and training.

 In addition to getting EPA and DHA through supplements, these fatty acids are found in high amounts in cold-water fish, such as cod, salmon, sardines, trout, and mackerel, and in lower amounts in tuna fish – an economical source of low-fat protein.
+Fats in Sports Nutrition.

 Despite its bad press, cholesterol is actually essential for many important bodily functions.